 Similar posts feature in bloggen

-Keywords: inverse document frequency, term frequency, similar document, similarity formula, similarity score, simple formula, words, text, word, vector, compute, idea.
+Keywords: inverse document frequency, term frequency, similar document, similarity formula, similarity score, simple formula, words, text, word, vector, idea, compute.
 Powered by TextRank.

 I've added a new feature to the end of each post that lists similar posts to it.
 What does similar really mean though?
 Is it similar because it talks about the same thing?
 Is it similar because it shares other attributes like tags or it was written on close dates?
 Or maybe the edit distance is close?